 Clients can take a few steps to make switching to a new therapist as painless as possible.

-Talk openly.
-An open conversation that’s brief, friendly and to the point can ensure that the therapeutic relationship ends on good terms.
+- Talk openly.
+An open conversation that’s brief, friendly and to the point can ensure the therapeutic relationship ends on good terms.

-Arrange for a records transfer.
+- Arrange for a records transfer.
 Depending on how detailed they are, notes from previous therapy sessions may provide your new therapist with useful clinical and diagnostic information.
-Even when in-depth notes are not available, a copy of these records can help your new therapist be more informed about how to file insurance coverage claims.
+Even when in-depth notes aren’t available, a copy of these records can help your new therapist be more informed about how to file insurance coverage claims.